lmoellendorf/observer/README.md

     make
     make install

-To generate the doxygen documentation run:

-    make doc

 To generate packages run:

 	make package

-	This will generyte by default a tar.gz archive, and installer shell script and if run under Ubuntu, Debian or LinuxMint, a debian package that can be installed with "dpkg".
+This will generate a tar.gz archive, and installer shell script by default.
+If run under Ubuntu, Debian or LinuxMint, a debian package will be generated.

+    dpkg -i package_name.deb